survivejs/webpack-book/manuscript/packages/02_authoring.md

 }
 ```

 What if someone points to a development version of your package directly through GitHub, though?
-It won't work as the `dist-modules` directory is missing.
+It doesn't work as the `dist-modules` directory is missing.
 The problem can be fixed using a hook that generates the needed source.

 ### Generating a Distribution for Development Usage